Creating a holiday policy for your business is a simple yet important step in ensuring your business runs smoothly and happily all year long.

 Despite having a holiday allowance, employers are able to dictate when workers may and may not take their leave.
 There is no legal guidance to help employers manage and prioritise leave requests – and it is the resulting inconsistency that can cause problems.
 For this reason, creating a fair holiday policy can help you and your staff manage holidays far more easily.

 There are of course many factors to consider when you build your holiday policy.
-For that reason, some HR-support organisations have created a holiday policy checklist.
+For guidance on holiday entitlements, our free guide can help.

 Looking for some examples of holiday policies?
 Many companies publish their holiday policies online and there’s nothing to stop you from having a peek at them for inspiration.
 Here are two we found…